bwnyasse/bwnyasse/README.md

 <!-- Introduction Section -->
 <h2>About Me</h2>

-I'm a passionate computer scientist and a Google Developer Expert (GDE) in Dart and Flutter.
-With over a decade of experience in software development, I've had the privilege of working in various roles and industries.
+I am a Senior Engineering Leader who combines enterprise-level execution with the agility of a tech founder.
+My international journey in tech has allowed me to build and scale both technology and teams across diverse industries.
+As a Google Developer Expert (GDE), I'm passionate about innovation and community.

 - 🌍 Based in Montreal, QC, Canada
-- 🚀 Google Developer Expert for Dart and Flutter
+- 🚀 Google Developer Expert (GDE)
+- 💡 Proven experience co-founding and scaling tech ventures.
+- 📈 Expertise in leading large-scale cloud transformations.
+- 🤝 Open to collaborating on impactful projects.
 - 🖥️ Check out my profile at [google.dev](https://g.dev/bwnyasse)
-- 🤝 Open to collaborating on exciting projects
-- 💻 Passionate Software Developer
-- 🌐 Blockchain & Cryptocurrency Enthusiast

 <h2>Connect with Me</h2>